NJSPE Bylaws Proposed for Board Action on April 16, 2007

-A Licensed Member shall be defined as a person holding a valid license or certificate of registration as a Professional Engineer, issued under the laws of any state, territory, possession, or district of the United States, or a province or territory of Canada, or an international equivalent, or a retired engineer who obtained and retained a valid license or certificate while in active practice in the profession until retirement, and who is also a member of NSPE.
+A Licensed Member shall be defined as a person holding a valid license or certificate of registration as a Professional Engineer, issued under the laws of any state, territory, possession, or district of the United States, or a province or territory of Canada, or an international equivalent.

 A Licensed Member shall have voting privileges, the right to serve on any NJSPE committee, and the authority to hold any NJSPE office.

-A Member shall be defined as a person holding a valid Engineer-In-Training or Engineering Intern certification, issued under the laws of any state, territory, possession or district of the United States, or the equivalent under the laws of any other country, and who is also a member of NSPE.
+A Member shall be defined as a person holding a valid Engineer-In-Training or Engineering Intern certification, issued under the laws of any state, territory, possession or district of the United States, or the equivalent under the laws of any other country.

 A Member shall have voting privileges, the right to serve on any NJSPE committee, and the authority to hold any NJSPE office except for President, Vice President, and NSPE Delegate.